ysims/ESO-Crafting-Calculator/README.md

 # ESO-Crafting-Calculator
 ESO Crafting Calculator
-A rework of http://msa-mraz.com/crafting/craftchart.html ESO crafting Calculator.
+A rework of msa-mraz ESO crafting Calculator.
 All credit for the core logic and orignal UI goes to the orignal creator 'msamraz'.
 This Project is just an enhancement.
 I would like to give credit to where it is due.

+**Summary of main improvements (v1.60 06/03/2025):**

+- Added a new 'Add Row' button
+  - Table got a unique id.
+  - New functions to support new row button
+- Added new Beginner template 'DPS - Magicka (Major Expedition)'
+- Removed URL to msamraz calculator as domain is no longer valid.

 **Summary of main improvements (v1.59 19/07/2024):**